Skip to main content

 A pack rated for higher power isn't "better" — a high C-rate forces bigger thermal design and trades away cycle life.
 Stationary storage deliberately runs slow.
 See the full C-rate explainer for why.

-Energy vs power: what C-rate decides
+Energy vs power: what BESS C-rate decides

 Capacity (kWh)